 Can you handle the risk?

-Investment is considered risky because it features a lot of risk.
-For investors, growth and value is the outcome of shouldering risk.
+Investment is considered risky because it features a lot of risks.
+For investors, growth and value is the outcome of shouldering the risk.
 You should always consider the possibility that you can always lose some or all of your money, just as easily as you may grow it tenfold.
 This is true even if you make investments through a regulated partner such as a bank.
-Understanding your capacity of risk taking will help you develop an appropriate investment portfolio that suits your needs.
+Understanding your capacity of risk-taking will help you develop an appropriate investment portfolio that suits your needs.

 Create an investment mix

-Having considered your risk taking capacity and goals, you should then develop an appropriate investment mix for you.
+Having considered your risk-taking capacity and goals, you should then develop an appropriate investment mix for you.
 Short term investments, such as bonds and stocks, will generally be riskier but offer a better payout than their alternatives.
-Long term investments, such as funds and other similar asset categories will generally attract lower risk, but may face an inflation risk with the returns being cut down by a lowering time value of money.
+Long term investments, such as funds and other similar asset categories will generally attract lower risk but may face an inflation risk with the returns being cut down by lowering the time value of money.
 Choosing what you know is a great way to get started with your investments.